 Ozias joined the Center for Vocation and Career in the summer of 2017.
 Prior to joining the CVC team, he spent a several years in South Korea where he served as the English language pastor in a local church and taught English.
 Preceding his moving to South Korea, Ozias served as Assistant Director of Liberty University Online and trained 72 advisors for leadership roles within the University.
 He also has experience in management in a retail environment, achieving short and long term sales goals and KPI results.
-His international experience combined with his undergrad and graduate degrees in Bible make him a natural fit to serve as the career coach for the following majors: Bible and Theology, Christian Education and Ministry, Christian Formation and Ministry, Anthropology, Sociology, Education, TESOL, MAT and Urban Studies.
+His international experience combined with his undergrad and graduate degrees in Bible make him a natural fit to serve as the career coach for the following undergraduate majors: Anthropology, Bible and Theology, Christian Education and Ministry, Christian Formation and Ministry, Education, Sociology, and Urban Studies.
+He also serves graduate students in the BITH, MAT, and TESOL programs.
 Ozias is dedicated to partnering with each of his students to enable them to build the church and benefit society worldwide.

 Ozias holds a B.S in Christian Ministries from Emmanual College and a M.A. in Theology from Liberty University.
 You can reach Ozias at Ozias.Washington@wheaton.edu.